This page is part of the installation ‘Tower of Babel’ >> back to the preface

 Design: Erkki Kannosto

 With a victory of the “Whites” over the “Reds”, the fierce Finnish Civil War ends after several months of heavy fighting.
 More than 32,500 people (out of 3 million inhabitants) lose their lives in the war.
-Some 9,400 people die in fighting, 9,700 are executed (of which three-quarters are Reds) and more than 13,000 (almost all Reds) die of hunger and illness in prison camps.
+Some 9,400 people die in the fighting, 9,700 are executed (of which three-quarters are Reds) and more than 13,000 (almost all Reds) die of hunger and illness in prison camps.
 Around 80,000 prisoners remain in camps for months, sometimes years, including 4,700 women and 1,500 children.

 ‘In memory of the unknown fighters who fell in the 1914 – 1920 battle’